Trait activation theory: History and development

 The principles of trait activation can be traced back as early as 1938, when Henry Murray described that situations elicit trait expression from individuals.
 Tett, Simonet, Walser, and Brown (2013) summarized the key contributions of others' ideas that preceded and influenced trait activation theory.
 These are twofold.

 First, it is not a question of trait or situation, but that trait and situation work harmoniously together.

 Trait activation theory relies heavily on both situational and trait based perspectives on personality.
 It holds that existing, latent traits are activated by pertinent situations.
 So, it accepts that both stable traits and situational variance can affect predictable patterns of behavior.
 This is an extension of Eysenck's work done 20 years before that sought to reconcile the two warring perspectives of trait theory and situationism.
 This can be summed up as the interactionist perspective, which seeks to solve the person-situation debate by explaining behavior with consideration to both situation and stable traits.
+Traits remain relatively stable over time creating consistent behavioral inclinations, however they become activated when exposed to a trait relevant situational cue.
+The behavior associated with the trait will vary depending on the individuals trait level, and the situational strength.
+Both traits and situations are inseparable factors in human behavior.

 Second, situations act as triggers to certain traits that an individual possesses.
 A certain trait may not choose to manifest itself until a situation arises that necessitates it.
 This idea accepts the interactionist perspective, as discussed in the first point, and takes a step further in explaining a way in which traits and situation interact.
 It is as if traits act passively.
 They exist as stable qualities, but require the active stimulation of a relevant situation to spurn them into action and influence an individual's behavior.

 However, three primary researchers, Robert P. Tett, Hal A. Guterman, and Dawn D. Burnett, are associated with introducing the theory through two focal papers.
 These papers synthesized and expanded the two ideas presented above creating what is known as trait activation theory.